SeanCasm/MetroidDX/README.md

 ![movie_001_Trim](https://user-images.githubusercontent.com/51692672/111498947-3226b480-8721-11eb-8085-c0a00b50c878.gif)

-A large list of items are be added in this game:
+Items in original 2d games are be added:

 Speed booster (only be able to up jumps),
 <a href="https://imgur.com/a/aAidgHc" target="_blank">Screw attack</a>,